State Savings Bank Building: Macquarie Bank HQ (2014 – current)

+It officially moved into the building as 50 Martin Place and it now serves as the company's global headquarters as of in September 2014.

 Description

 The Government Savings Bank of New South Wales building fronts Martin Place on the south, Elizabeth Street on the east and Castlereagh Street on the west.
 The building is an extensive eleven-storey structure plus mezzanine above ground, with three basement levels.
 Externally the building displays monumental civic scale in the Beaux-Arts architectural style, and precise symmetrical detailing utilising classical motifs.
 The Classic inspiration for the building is evident in the columns used on the exterior: